Bringing the Vatican to Justice

 This is the kind of abuse that the Church has practiced and concealed since time out of memory.
 Even the CICA report declined to name the offending priests due to pressure from the Vatican.
 The cover-up of these atrocities continues.

 I have been awakened from my unconscionable slumber on this issue by recent press reports (1, 2, 3, 4, 5, & 6) and especially by the eloquence of my colleagues Christopher Hitchens (1, 2, 3, 4, & 5) and Richard Dawkins (1 & 2).
 Both have begun a public effort to make the Pope accountable for the Church’s complicity in these crimes.
 Here, I would like to announce that Project Reason, the foundation that my wife and I started to spread scientific thinking and secular values, has joined Hitchens and Dawkins (both of whom sit on our advisory board) in an effort to end the “diplomatic immunity” which the Vatican claims protects the Pope from any responsibility.
-We would greatly appreciate your support in this cause.
-All donations are tax-deductible in the United States.

 May 10, 2010